Nicole Thorne Hangs Out In Bed Topless

 Nicole Thorne ditched her top on Instagram and gave her fans a mid-week treat with her latest upload, in which she showcased her incredible curves in only a pair of panties.

 The Australian model, who recently sizzled in a low-cut bra, was hanging out in bed at home in Brisbane, Queensland, Australia, according to the geotag.
-She sat on the edge of the bed with a large wood headboard and crisp cream pillows and a matching duvet cover, staring into the camera with a sultry gaze.
-In her caption, she informed followers that we are halfway through the week and joked that we’re “500 days” into April.
+She sat on the edge of the bed — decorated with a large wood headboard, crisp cream pillows and a matching duvet cover — while staring into the camera with a sultry gaze.
+In her caption, she informed followers that they were halfway through the week and joked they were “500 days” into April.
 She sported only a pair of underwear in the scandalous snap.

-Thorne opted to go topless, covering her chest with one arm.
-The sexy look allowed for her to flaunt a tantalizing amount of cleavage, only covering up what was necessary.
-The placement of her arm helped to draw attention to her trim midsection and taut tummy while she also showcased her thin arms and shoulders.
+Thorne opted to go topless, covering her chest with one arm and only obscuring what was necessary.
+The sexy look allowed her to flaunt a tantalizing amount of cleavage.
+The placement of her arm helped to draw attention to her trim midsection and taut tummy while she also showcased her toned arms and shoulders.
 The brunette bombshell rocked a pair of panties that offered another generous look at her curvaceous figure.

-The garment boasted a deep nude color that almost matched the shade of her skin.
-It had an intricate flower design printed on the front, and the fabric was lined with black to match.
-The high-cut of the garment allowed her to flaunt her sculpted thighs, which were perfectly tanned.
-Its band sat high on her hips and drew attention to her trim midsection.
+The garment boasted a deep nude color that almost matched her skin.
+The panties had an intricate flower design printed on the front, and the fabric was lined with black to match.
+The high cut of the garment accentuated her sculpted thighs, which were perfectly tanned.

 Thorne did not add any accessories to her racy look, but a dark ink tattoo on her right foot was on display.
-Thorne’s brunette locks fell down her chest and shoulder in a tousled style while another small ringlet curl fell over her other shoulder.
+Her brunette locks fell down her chest and shoulder in a tousled style while another small ringlet curl fell over her other shoulder.
 As for glam, she opted for a striking application of makeup that focused a lot of attention on her big, blue eyes.
 Thorne wore winged eyeliner and a few thick coats of mascara to extend her lashes.
 She contoured her cheeks with some blush and added shimmer with a dusting of highlighter.
 She completed her look with a matte lipstick.

 Her fans absolutely loved the sizzling update and the post has already garnered over 13,000 likes and 230-plus comments in only a few hours.